Regenleif's Guide to Druiding

 120-130 Otherworld Blackstone Cabal (Blackstone, or Golems?
 Blackstone is easier for Druids, Golems hit hard...)

 175-180 Carrowmore (Snorri Pit) See that small pit at the bottom of Carrowmore that precedes the big pit?
-Level in there, in a group (or use winds solo, the mobs dont use skills).
+Level in there, in a group (or use winds solo, the Firbolg mobs dont use skills).

-Most of the mobs from Fingal's Cave and Dunskrieg Sewers/Murky Vaults have high resistances, damage, and health, and are not worth leveling on -- Pirates make up for it by not using skills, being very consistent, and dropping high amounts of gold.
+Most of the mobs from Fingal's Cave and Dunskrieg Sewers/Murky Vaults have high resistances, damage, and health, so are not worth leveling on -- Pirates make up for it by not using skills, being very consistent, and dropping high amounts of gold.

 It is probably self-explanatory, but I have found that holding back from doing some quests until a certain level has many benefits:

-NOTE: Many quests require you to kill mobs: when the mob is up, on your map will be a crossed swords icon at the mob's location.
-If you are required to kill a mob in Lirs (for example), but the crossed swords don't show, it means it is not respawned or you have to kill placeholder mobs to get it to spawn.
+*Side Note: Many quests require you to kill mobs: when the mob is up, on your map will be a crossed swords icon at the mob's location.
+If you are required to kill a mob in Lirs (for example), but the crossed swords don't show, it means it is not respawned or you have to kill placeholder mobs to get it to spawn.*

 DO NOT Quests: These are quests that I highly recommend you do not pursue.
 They take a LONG time to complete, and the reward is not worth it: